 Dongshan Mr Brown Road – For that IG shot

 Taitung’s Chishang is famous for its picturesque Mr Brown Road without any lamp posts or telephone poles ruining your beautiful green and yellow fields, but if you are short on time, you can check out the mini version of this road in Yilan, just an hour or so away from Taipei City.

-The easiest way to get there is either by scooter or cycling.
-Note that vehicles aren’t technically allowed on that road – you need to park nearby though I did see a mini van drive along the road when I was there.
+How to get there: The easiest way to get there is either by scooter or cycling.
+Note that vehicles aren’t technically allowed on that road – you need to park nearby though I did see a minivan drive along the road when I was there.
 It was pretty deserted when I was there, but it was a weekday morning after all.

 The location on Google Maps is pretty accurate – 77 Sanfeng Road off Chengxing Road in the Dongshan district of Yilan which is not too far from Luodong.
 A suggestion is to take the TRA train to Dongshan station, rent a bike there and cycle over to the road.

-Chill out at Su’ao Cold Spring 蘇澳冷泉 for free
+Su’ao Cold Spring 蘇澳冷泉 – Chill out for free

 I’ve visited the Su’ao Cold Spring in the past, but the Cold Spring facility is undergoing some major renovation so the public areas are torn down and only the cabins are left if you want to have a private soak.
 But if you venture a little further along the road and head towards the park right next to the Cold Springs carpark, you will see the cutest little stream covered with a beautiful rainbow canopy of umbrellas.